izahariev/otp-helper/README.md

 - scan - Check for OTPs in the enemy team and show info for their mains
 - add - Add a player to the database
 - update - Update a player mains
-- replace - Replace a player mains
+- replace - Replace player mains
+- replace player name image - Replace player image in the database
+- show player name image - Show player name image in the database
 - list - List all players in the database
 - count - Count of players in the database

-For additional info and usage use the help option of the tool:
+For additional info and usage, use the help option of the tool:

 ```bash
 python otp.py --help